linkoid/EpicTransport-for-UnityNGO/README.md

 	Select `EpicTransport` from that dropdown.
 1. Set the `PlatforInterface` and `LocalUserId` of the EpicTransport component after the user has logged in.
 	* There are multiple different ways of doing this, but it is recomended to use the `IPlatformInterfaceProvider` and `ILocalUserIdProvider`
 	* A good place to implement these interfaces is on the `EOSSDKComponent`.
-An example of this can be seen in the [EpicTransportExample project](TODO).
+An example of this can be seen in the [Epic Transport Example Project](TODO).
 1. Set the `HostUserId` of EpicTransport if you are connecting to a host.
 	* This will most likey have to be done using a string, in which case use `EpicTransport.SetHost()`.
 1. Finally, start the NetworkManager as normal.

-## rawr

-Use Epic's FREE Online Services as a transport layer for Unity's Netcode for Game Objects.

-## FAQs